syncfusion-content/blazor-docs/blazor/treeview/node-selection.md

 ## Get selected nodes

-The Blazor TreeView component provides the capability to select specific nodes during initialization through the use of the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property.
+The Blazor TreeView component provides the capability to select specific nodes during initialization or dynamically through the two-way binding provided by the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property.
 This property allows for the selection of particular nodes by passing in an array collection of the corresponding node IDs as strings.
 Additionally, the component offers the [GetTreeData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_GetTreeData_System_String_) method, which allows for retrieval of the updated data source of the TreeView.
 By passing the SelectedNodes of specific TreeView nodes as arguments to this method, the updated data source of only those nodes will be returned.
 If no arguments are passed, the entire updated data source of the TreeView will be returned.

 ```cshtml
 @using Syncfusion.Blazor.Navigations